 The committee’s work is accomplished through various subcommittees.
 The subcommittees are charged with reviewing, revising and drafting legislation and their work product is ultimately subject to approval by the committee as a whole.
 The committee seeks and considers input from trust and estate lawyers throughout the State of Colorado.
 Its general approach and philosophy is to build consensus on clarifying, improving and promoting trust and estate law in Colorado.

-The committee meets between 1:30 p.m. and 3:15 p.m. on the third Thursday of each month (with the exception of June and July).
+The committee meets between 1:30 p.m. and 3:15 p.m. on the First Wednesday of each month (with the exception of June and July).